sushant-here/xcodecloud-api/README.md

 ruby-install ruby `cat .ruby-version`
 ```

-then finally launch a new terminal and install the JWT gem
+then finally launch a new terminal and install the dependencies
 ```
-gem install jwt
+bundle install
 ```

+at this point you can just run `./download.sh` to download the latest ipa.